Matterhorn ski paradise

 More than 300 days a year, the Snowpark Zermatt on the Theodul Glacier is the freestyle hotspot.
 Whether summer or winter, you can prove your skills on the creative setups.
 From the beginner to the pro line you will find kickers, rails and exciting obstacles in all sizes, lengths and shapes.
 The youngsters can let off steam on the new Funslope.
 Find the best line and show what you can do.

-Starting this winter season, young and old winter sports enthusiasts can look forward to an action-packed and fun new downhill run.
-In the Snowpark Zermatt a Funslope will be created, which has a lot to offer for beginners and advanced skiers.
+Young and old winter sports enthusiasts can look forward to an action-packed and fun downhill run.
+In the Snowpark Zermatt is a Funslope located, which has a lot to offer for beginners and advanced skiers.
 Tunnels, hills, small jumps, rapid steep face curves and all kinds of obstacles can be skied on the creative route.
 So tighten your ski boots and off you go.

 Wolli park for beginners, Sunnegga